shubham30vatsal/Text-To-Image-Generation-Using-Stable-Diffusion/Readme.md

 4. fid_cifar10.ipynb calculates the FID between generated test set and ground truth test set of CIFAR-10.
 5. fid_flower.ipynb calculates the FID between generated test set and ground truth test set of Oxford-102 (Flower).
 6. gan_test_cifar.ipynb evaluates the classification performance of one of the state of the art models on the generated CIFAR-10 dataset.
+7. resize.py contains the code for resizing images
+8. split_* contain code for splitting images into classes for the use of imageFolder.